rekalogika/rekapager/packages/rekapager-doctrine-orm-adapter/README.md

 # rekalogika/rekapager-doctrine-orm-adapter

 Doctrine ORM adapter for Rekapager pagination library.
+Supports Doctrine `QueryBuilder` and `NativeQuery`.

 Rekapager is a pagination library for PHP, supporting both offset-based and keyset-based pagination.